refinedev/refine/documentation/blog/2022-08-04-testing-http-requests.md

 ## Introduction
 Writing unit tests is very important for the development process.
 Testing components that use HTTP requests sometimes may be a real pain.

-In testing, we often want to make mock requests in order to test our code without actually making a real HTTP request.
-This can be especially important when we are testing code that makes external API calls, since we don't want to rely on the availability of the external API.
+In testing, we often want to make mock requests to test our code without actually making an HTTP request.
+This can be especially important when we are testing code that makes external API calls since we don't want to rely on the availability of the external API.

-We’ll use a third-party package called [nock](https://github.com/nock/nock) that helps us to mock HTTP requests.
+We'll use a third-party package called [nock](https://github.com/nock/nock) that helps us to mock HTTP requests.
 With nock, we can specify the desired behavior of our mock HTTP requests, including the URL, headers, and body.
-This allows us to test our code against a known set of data, which can make debugging and testing much easier.
+This allows us to test our code against a known data set, making debugging and testing much more straightforward.
 <!--truncate-->

 I'll show how to write unit tests for API calls by mocking method in the simple React app.